 Ryan William Blank (a/k/a Ryan Einstein), is a poker player associated with Richart Ruddie and the director of research at a company associated with Ryan Blank, AnnuitySold LLC using an AnnuitySold email address, that emailed court papers to a process server in a phony RI lawsuit, extensively written up by Paul Alan Levy of the Public Citizen law group.
 His high school buddy Richart Ruddie (a/k/a Derek Ruddie, a/k/a Rich Ru), the reputation management fraudster who signed a check drawn on an account for a company co-managed with Ryan Blank, that was dissolved as the heat was turned up on Ruddie by UCLA law professor Eugene Volokh in the Washington Post in October 2016.

 Settlement Advocates makes the dubious claim to be "the trusted source for settlement planners who require a reliable and transparent settlement purchaser referral for their clients’ extreme circumstances".

-About 8 months from the publication of this post, multiple companies associated with Ryan Blank and Richart Ruddie were banned from doing business in Maryland for 7 years thanks to their shady business practices.
+About 8 months from the publication of this post, it was not suirprising to learn that multiple companies associated with Ryan Blank and Richart Ruddie were banned from doing business in Maryland for 7 years thanks to their shady business practices.
 The companies banned included JRR Funding, AnnuitySold, Palantir Packaging and others.